 Florentine Klepper is a theatre and opera stage director, who is equally at home in contemporary and classical opera repertoire.

-In the 2018-19 season she debuts in France with Bizet’s Carmen at Opéra de Dijon.
-She also returns to Oper Graz to stage Strauss’ Salome and to Oper Frankfurt to create a production of Smetana’s Dalibor.
-Her productions of Wagner’s Der fliegende Holländer and Richard Strauss’ Arabella are also revived at the Semperoper Dresden.
+In the 2018-19 season she debuted in France with Bizet’s Carmen at Opéra de Dijon.
+She also returned to Oper Graz to stage Strauss’ Salome and to Oper Frankfurt to create a production of Smetana’s Dalibor.
+Her productions of Wagner’s Der fliegende Holländer and Richard Strauss’ Arabella were also revived at the Semperoper Dresden.

 In the 2017-18 season she directed Mozart’s Don Giovanni in Klagenfurt and Janáček’s Katya Kabanova in Bern.
 In 2014 Ms. Klepper staged Arabella, a co-production between the Semperoper Dresden and the Salzburger Osterfestspiele, conducted by Christian Thielemann.
 The same year she created a version of Telemann’s Orpheus oder die wunderbare Beständigkeit der Liebe for Oper Frankfurt in collaboration with conductor Titus Engel.
 She returned to Oper Frankfurt in 2015, directing Julietta by Bohuslav Martinů under the baton of Sebastian Weigle.
 This production was selected by the German opera magazine Opernwelt as “rediscovery of the year”.
 She also celebrated her debut at Oper Graz with Schreker’s Der ferne Klang and staged Korngold’s Die tote Stadt at Theater Freiburg.
 In 2016, she returned to her affinity for contemporary music with the production of Hanjo by Toshio Hosokawa in collaboration with the conductor Kevin John Edusei at Konzert Theater Bern.
 Other recent engagements include Händel’s Giulio Cesare at Theater Freiburg und Bellini’s Norma at Oper Graz.